fireship-io/fireship.io/content/lessons/animated-navigation-flutter-flare/index.md

 {{< vimeo 328094871 >}}

 These animations are complex.
 Hypothetically, they could be created in Flutter natively with a custom painter, but that would be very challenging and painful.
-Thankfully, we have [Flare 2D](https://www.2dimensions.com/about-flare) a design tool that makes it easy to create complex animations with vector graphics and run them in Flutter's rendering engine at 60+ FPS.
+Thankfully, we have [Flare 2D](https://www.dimensions.com/about-flare) a design tool that makes it easy to create complex animations with vector graphics and run them in Flutter's rendering engine at 60+ FPS.

 ## Part 1: Create Animated Icons with Flare 2D

-Access the files used in this lesson on my [Flare profile](https://www.2dimensions.com/a/delaneyphx/files/recent/all) or from the project github repo.
+Access the files used in this lesson from the project github repo.

 First, we need to create some awesome animated graphics with Flare.
 Create a free account, then complete the tasks below.
 These tasks represent the skills you need to have in Flare to re-create Giphy's animated icons.